 Lie #1 You Should Be Further Along By Now

 This one is a doozy.

-Build your huge, fabulous dream house by 35.
+- Build my huge, fabulous dream house by 35.

 However, there is so much unexpected joy that has come as a result of the curveballs I was thrown.